devtron-labs/devtron-documentation/docs/user-guide/plugins/container-image-exporter.md

 5. Fill the required fields in the **Create build pipeline** window and navigate to the **Post-Build stage**.

 {% hint style="warning" %}
-If you have already configured workflow, edit the deployment pipeline, and navigate to **Post-Build stage**.
+If you have already configured workflow, edit the build pipeline, and navigate to **Post-Build stage**.
 {% endhint %}

 6. Under 'TASKS', click the **+ Add task** button.